mitranim/fpx/docs/html/partials/list.md

 Similar to
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduceRight" target="_blank">`Array#reduceRight`</a>,
 but with an FP-friendly argument order.
+The accumulator argument is mandatory.

 ```js
 foldr(sub, 100, [1, 5, 20])